Let Your Working Capital Work to Expand Your Business

 Now, look at your current ratio (sometimes called working capital ratio) on your balance sheet.
 This is calculated by taking total current assets and dividing that by total current liabilities (current assets/current liabilities).
 An efficient business should be somewhere between 1.2 to 2.0.

 If it’s lower than 1, it means your current assets are lower than your current liabilities and you’re probably struggling to pay your immediate bills, let alone having the cash to make important investments in order to expand.
-If your ratio is over 2, then you’re not using your available working capital effectively and you certainly should be expanding/investing faster than you are.
+If your ratio is over 2, then you’re not using your available working capital effectively and you certainly could and should be expanding/investing faster than you are

 On the other hand, if your ratio is slightly above 1.2, you can’t go out and buy anything you want.
 You should only consider investing in things that, after the investment, don’t drop your ratio significantly below 1.2.
 Remember, when you invest in equipment, software, real estate etc., you are converting cash (a current asset) to a fixed asset.
 This will lower your current ratio immediately.
 Any working capital ratio above 1.5 means you’re definitely ready to expand--if that is your goal.